Tech companies sign accord to combat AI-generated election trickery

 “This is not attempting to try to impose a straitjacket on everybody," he said.
 "And in any event, no one in the industry thinks that you can deal with a whole new technological paradigm by sweeping things under the rug and trying to play whack-a-mole and finding everything that you think may mislead someone.”

+Several political leaders from Europe and the U.S. also joined Friday’s announcement.
+European Commission Vice President Vera Jourova said while such an agreement can’t be comprehensive, “it contains very impactful and positive elements.”
+She also urged fellow politicians to take responsibility to not use AI tools deceptively and warned that AI-fueled disinformation could bring about “the end of democracy, not only in the EU member states.”

 The agreement at the German city's annual security meeting comes as more than 50 countries are due to hold national elections in 2024.
-Some have already done so, including Bangladesh, Taiwan, Pakistan, and most recently Indonesia.
+Bangladesh, Taiwan, Pakistan and most recently Indonesia have already done so.

 Attempts at AI-generated election interference have already begun, such as when AI robocalls that mimicked U.S. President Joe Biden’s voice tried to discourage people from voting in New Hampshire’s primary election last month.

-Just days before Slovakia’s elections in November, AI-generated audio recordings impersonated a liberal candidate discussing plans to raise beer prices and rig the election.
-Fact-checkers scrambled to identify them as false, but they were already widely shared as real across social media.
+Just days before Slovakia’s elections in November, AI-generated audio recordings impersonated a candidate discussing plans to raise beer prices and rig the election.
+Fact-checkers scrambled to identify them as false as they spread across social media.

-Politicians and campaign committees also have experimented with the technology, from using AI chatbots to communicate with voters to adding AI-generated images to ads.
+Politicians also have experimented with the technology, from using AI chatbots to communicate with voters to adding AI-generated images to ads.

-Ahead of Indonesia's election, the leader of a political party shared a video cloning the face and voice of the deceased dictator Suharto.
-The post on X disclosed the video was generated by AI, but some online critics called it a misuse of AI tools to intimidate and sway voters.

-Friday's accord said in responding to AI-generated deepfakes, platforms “will pay attention to context and in particular to safeguarding educational, documentary, artistic, satirical, and political expression.”
+The accord calls on platforms to “pay attention to context and in particular to safeguarding educational, documentary, artistic, satirical, and political expression.”

-It said the companies will focus on transparency to users about their policies on deceptive AI election content and work to educate the public about how they can avoid falling for AI fakes.
+It said the companies will focus on transparency to users about their policies and work to educate the public about how they can avoid falling for AI fakes.

-Many of the companies have previously said they’re putting safeguards on their own generative AI tools that can manipulate images and sound, while also working to identify and label AI-generated content so that social media users know if what they’re seeing is real.
-But most of those proposed solutions haven't yet rolled out and the companies have faced pressure from regulators and others to do more.
+Most companies have previously said they’re putting safeguards on their own generative AI tools that can manipulate images and sound, while also working to identify and label AI-generated content so that social media users know if what they’re seeing is real.
+But most of those proposed solutions haven't yet rolled out and the companies have faced pressure to do more.

-That pressure is heightened in the U.S., where Congress has yet to pass laws regulating AI in politics, leaving AI companies to largely govern themselves.
-In the absence of federal legislation, many states are considering ways to put guardrails around the use of AI, in elections and other applications.
+That pressure is heightened in the U.S., where Congress has yet to pass laws regulating AI in politics, leaving companies to largely govern themselves.

 The Federal Communications Commission recently confirmed AI-generated audio clips in robocalls are against the law, but that doesn't cover audio deepfakes when they circulate on social media or in campaign advertisements.

-Jeff Allen, co-founder of the Integrity Institute and a former data scientist at Facebook, said the accord seems like a “positive step” but he'd still like to see social media companies taking other basic actions to combat misinformation, such as building content recommendation systems that don't prioritize engagement above all else.
+Jeff Allen, co-founder of the Integrity Institute and a former Facebook data scientist, said the accord seems like a “positive step” but he'd still like to see social media companies taking other actions to combat misinformation, such as building content recommendation systems that don't prioritize engagement above all else.

+Lisa Gilbert, executive vice president of the advocacy group Public Citizen, argued Friday that the accord is “not enough” and AI companies should “hold back technology” such as hyper-realistic text-to-video generators “until there are substantial and adequate safeguards in place to help us avert many potential problems.”

-In addition to the major platforms that helped broker Friday's agreement, other signatories include chatbot developers Anthropic and Inflection AI; voice-clone startup ElevenLabs; chip designer Arm Holdings; security companies McAfee and TrendMicro; and Stability AI, known for making the image-generator Stable Diffusion.
+In addition to the companies that helped broker Friday's agreement, other signatories include chatbot developers Anthropic and Inflection AI; voice-clone startup ElevenLabs; chip designer Arm Holdings; security companies McAfee and TrendMicro; and Stability AI, known for making the image-generator Stable Diffusion.

-Notably absent from the accord is another popular AI image-generator, Midjourney.
-The San Francisco-based startup didn't immediately return a request for comment Friday.
+Notably absent is another popular AI image-generator, Midjourney.
+The San Francisco-based startup didn't immediately respond to a request for comment Friday.

 “X is dedicated to playing its part, collaborating with peers to combat AI threats while also protecting free speech and maximizing transparency,” she said.